flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 * Establishing naming and addressing conventions
 * Establishing conventions for how to structure content
 * Introducing communication brokers
-* Handling communication failures: the database is down! that file doesn't exist!
+* Handling communication failures (the database is down! that file doesn't exist!)

 One example many people are familiar with is the HTTP stack, a "language" used to communicate between browser and server resources: